Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Versions

-### Version Alpha
+### Version 1.0

-The goal of the Alpha release of the Software Carbon Intensity (SCI) Specification is to agree on a baseline understanding of how to calculate an SCI score.
-The core characteristics, exclusions, software boundaries, and the methodology associated with the calculation.
-The intention is to gather feedback through the application of the SCI to various case studies and use cases.
+The goal of version 1.0 of the Software Carbon Intensity (SCI) Specification is to provide a practical and usable methodology to calculate the SCI score.
+The core elements of the SCI have been developed in this version through extensive weekly discussions by multidisciplinary practitioners from the Standards Working Group.

-Alpha signals that we are ready for early feedback, that this is not the final version and that this will change based on the feedback.
-It’s a milestone on the journey to 1.0.
+The intention of this version is to encourage application of the SCI to real-world use cases and share lessons back with the GSF community and Standards Working Group to further refine its applicability and utility.

 ## Introduction